How to sew pockets

 Step 4.
 Find and mark the seams line for the opening

-This is the most important step.
+This is the most important step in this how to sew pockets tutorial.
 Mark the seam lines for the opening, preferably by using a ruler.
 It is paramount that this seam aligns with rest of the side seam, which is why I recommend basting the seam before sewing, to make sure you got it right.
 Another option that I like is to press the pocket fold from the outside and then use the crease as your guide.

 Step 5.
 Sew the opening seams